benjymous/annotations/sandman/sandman.51.md

        Neil Gaiman, Bryan Talbot, Alec Stevens, Mark Buckingham

                     First story in anthology, "Worlds' End"

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to goldfarb@ocf.berkeley.edu (Internet) or goldfarb@UCBOCF.BITNET.
-This material is posted by the editor directly to rec.arts.comics, and is licensed to appear on Compu$erve and GEnie.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Page 3 panel 8: Not Kansas?
 Awww...
 It's worth noting that Buddy Holly (whose music is playing) died in an Iowa field in a snowstorm.
 In a plane